LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/unity-project.md

 8. Eye
     - The point from which the game checks for line of sight in some methods.
 Make sure to reference this as the `Eye` in your AI script in Unity.

+### Animator
+To access the animator:
+1. assign the prefab `Animator` component
+1. make a Unity Animator Thing<sup>TM</sup>
+1. access the animator (at the top of the screen there should be an animator button)
+1. create one layer
+1. Add an entry and add an "Animation Thing For Now Because I Don't Know The Name" for every animation you have in the animations folder
+1. I'll do the rest at home

 ### ExampleEnemy Terminal Entry

-We need a TerminalNode ScriptableObject for our entry in the bestiary.
+We need a `TerminalNode` `ScriptableObject` for our entry in the bestiary.
 This contains the bestiary text and displayed enemy name.

 ::: warning
 If an existing item in the game starts with the same word as your enemy's name, that can cause the game to think we are trying to buy that item and not being able to open the bestiary entry.
 As a workaround, you can try changing the name that is shown and used for opening the terminal entry.
 :::

-We also have a TerminalKeyword ScriptableObject, which has the word that the user needs to write in the terminal to find the page.
+We also have a `TerminalKeyword` `ScriptableObject`, which has the word that the user needs to write in the terminal to find the page.

 The enemy spinning animation on the bestiary entry background is a video file, and you can make one yourself in Blender by for example using the decimate (if you have a lot of geometry) and wireframe modifiers.